amrit4385/MitronBank-CreditInsight/README.md

 ---

 ## Problem Statement

-Mitron Bank is focused on understanding key trends that influence credit card usage.
-Specifically, the bank aims to analyze:
+Mitron Bank seeks to enhance its credit card offerings by leveraging **data-driven insights** to develop products that align with customer financial habits and spending patterns.
+To achieve this, the bank aims to analyze key factors influencing **credit card adoption** and refine its strategy accordingly.

+The analysis is structured into **five core areas**, each corresponding to a dedicated Power BI dashboard page:

+1. **Demographic Overview**
-1. **Demographic Classification:** Identifying customer segments based on age, gender, occupation, and other key attributes.
+   - Classifies customers based on **age group, gender, occupation, and city** to define key user segments for targeted credit card marketing.

-2. **Spending Behavior:** Evaluating spending patterns across various categories, and analyzing correlations with demographics.
-3. **High-Value Customer Segments:** Profiling customers most likely to use the credit card actively, based on their financial behaviors.
-4. **Credit Card Feature Recommendations:** Suggesting valuable features backed by data insights and additional research to optimize credit card adoption.
+2. **Income Analysis**
+   - Examines **income distribution and utilization trends**, helping identify which customer groups have the highest potential for credit card engagement.

+3. **Spending Trends**
+   - Identifies **top spending categories**, preferred payment methods, and monthly spending patterns to refine credit card benefits and rewards programs.

+4. **Additional Insights**
+   - Highlights **behavioral correlations** within customer financial activities, uncovering connections between demographics and transaction habits to optimize marketing strategies.

+5. **Executive View**
+   - Provides a **high-level summary** of key metrics, customer segmentation, and strategic insights to assist Mitron Bank’s leadership in **decision-making** regarding the credit card rollout.

+By focusing on these aspects, Mitron Bank aims to develop a **tailored credit card offering** that increases customer adoption, enhances financial usability, and aligns with evolving market trends.

 ---